What are LIPs?

-Join the LIP mailing list and search past discussions to see if the idea is original and feasible.
+Join research.lisk.io and search past discussions to see if the idea is original and feasible.

 Present and discuss idea

-Create a new thread on the LIP mailing list to vet an idea publicly before going as far as writing a LIP is meant to save both the potential author and the wider community time.
+Submit your idea as a thread on research.lisk.io to vet an idea publicly before going as far as writing a LIP to save both the author and the wider community time.